-At their meeting, foreign ministers underlined the continuing need to provide support to NATO’s southern partners in building counter-terrorism capabilities and institutions.
-They reaffirmed their full commitment to Allied efforts in training and assistance, building Iraq’s and Afghanistan’s security capacity, which is an important part of NATO’s contribution to the fight against terrorism.
-Ministers also noted that NATO’s role within the Global Coalition to Defeat ISIS would evolve as the Coalition moves from combat operations to stabilisation efforts.
+At their meeting, foreign ministers underline the continuing need to provide support to NATO’s southern partners in building counter-terrorism capabilities and institutions.
+They reaffirm their full commitment to Allied efforts in training and assistance, building Iraq’s and Afghanistan’s security capacity, which is an important part of NATO’s contribution to the fight against terrorism.
+Ministers also note that NATO’s role within the Global Coalition to Defeat ISIS would evolve as the Coalition moves from combat operations to stabilisation efforts.

 15 February 2018

-At their meeting, defence ministers agreed to start planning for a NATO training mission in Iraq, at the request of the Iraqi government and the Global Coalition to Defeat ISIS.
+At their meeting, defence ministers agree to start planning for a NATO training mission in Iraq, at the request of the Iraqi government and the Global Coalition to Defeat ISIS.

 11 July 2018